dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 ![data leaks kill]({{ site.baseurl }}/assets/data-leaks-kill.webp)

-Software like TailsOS can help, but there are some checks to make before using them:
+Software like TailsOS, or other privacy focused software can help, but there are some checks to make before using them:

-1. Do a little research: An online search can be quite invaluable, look out for people warning about it being a scam.
+1. Do a little research: An online search can be quite invaluable, look out for forums and blogs warning about your software of choice being malicious or virus ridden.
 2. Take care to download the real deal: Scammers often advertise their malware with similar names to things we want to use.
-3. Follow instructions carefully: If there are instructions on how to safely download and verify the software, follow it.
+3. Follow instructions carefully from the official site: If there are instructions on how to safely download and verify the software, follow it.

 ### Don't trust storage devices

-It might seem like a good idea to save your keys on a USB drive, but when that drive is connected to an infected computer, malware can sniff out and broadcast anything on it.
+It might seem like a good idea to save your keys on a USB drive, but when that drive is connected to an infected computer, malware can sniff out and broadcast anything on the drive.

 If the computer is offline while you use a USB drive, malware can still hold onto information and broadcast it later when it has access to the internet.
-There is also always a chance that someone might find your drive some time in the future and plug it into an infected computer and remember: once a secret is out, it's out.
+There is also always a chance that someone might find your drive some time in the future and plug it into an infected computer and remember: **once a secret is out, it's out**.

 Another thing to note is that electronic devices are not designed to last forever.
 Heat and usage can affect the reliability of a drive over long periods of time; issues that arise can vary from corrupt files, to completely unresponsive drives.